Alejandrozic/CS4308-Basic-Interpreter/README.md

 The source file(s) with qBasic can be found [here](source_files).

-The interpreter is implemented in Python and can be foun d [here](interpreter).
+The interpreter is implemented in Python and can be found [here](interpreter).

 ## Requirements
 1. Download or clone the repository.